AmosNimos/Learn_Linux/README.md

 ./Cool-Retro-Term-1.1.1-x86_64.AppImage
 ```

-# show the history of comand in bash
+# Show the history of comand in bash
 history

-# mpv
-mpv can open entire folder and you use the "enter key to skip to the next video"

 # ffmpeg
 If you wish to compress your videos before uploading them to YouTube, you can use FFmpeg: